gbccccc/Auto-Turn-Based-Game/README.md

 java -jar GameServer.jar <newSaveName> <port>
 ```

-Then you can see the ip and the port of the game server in the terminal.
+Then you can see the IP and the port of the game server in the terminal.